danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 ### WebSockets

-From the last tutorial, we went through a little primer on WebSockets. we know they're bi-directional channels that stay open and allow the server to communicate instantly with the client and vice-versa.
+From the last tutorial, we went through a little primer on WebSockets. we know they're bi-directional connections that stay open and allow the server to communicate instantly with the client and vice-versa.

 Django itself was developed at a different time in our internet history.
 Back then Websites/Web applications weren't as sophisticated as they are today.
 It was basically "Hey i want the articles from the 1st of January 2005" and then the server goes "Don't worry bro I got you" and does some work fetching the articles and then responds "Here are the articles you asked for" and then it goes back to sleep or attend to other users (Closes the socket).
 You couldn't receive information without asking for it.
 For example the Web Server couldn't say "Someone in Lagos sent you a message here is the message".
 You'll need to ask the Web server.
-"Please let me see all my unread messages" first.
+"Please let me see all my unread messages".

-Don't mind these stupid examples :-). what we can pull from this is that the communication could only be initiated from one person (The client).
+Don't mind these stupid examples :-). what we can draw from this is that the communication could only be initiated from one person (The client).

 This was really a problem for Django and a lot of python web frameworks because the underlying protocol that governs how python applications should run (`WSGI`) was tied down to this `request-response` pattern of communication.

 So many people approached the problem from different angles

-- By new frameworks/web servers (E.g Tornado).
+- By new frameworks/web servers (E.g Twisted, Tornado).
 - Async engines with websocket servers (E.g gevent)
 - By Adding support to existing WSGI Servers (`uWSGI`)

-Nobody tried to modify django directly because it was going to require some drastic changes in the core of django and the `WSGI` protocol.
+modifying django directly was going to be difficult because it was going to require some drastic changes in the core of django due to it's synchronous nature and the `WSGI` protocol itself.

 ### django channels

 Andrew Godwin brought websockets to django natively with `django-channels`.
 At the time this tutorial was written it's currently an official project of the django software foundation.
 Meaning it's not going anywhere soon.

-`django-channels` introduces a new protocol called `ASGI`.
-It's distinctly different from `WSGI` which means that if you decide to go with django-channels for websockets for an old django application you can say bye bye to your `WSGI` Servers like gunicorn, meinheld and uWSGI any optimizations you made in the past to speed up your application would be lost. django-channels comes with it's own server (that handles WebSocket connections) called `daphne`. `daphne` can also handle normal http requests if you want it to.
+`django-channels` introduces a new protocol called `ASGI` that's distinctly different from `WSGI`. django-channels comes with it's own web server called `Daphne`. `Daphne` can handle regular http connections and WebSocket connections.

 If you decide to go with `django-channels` you have to learn it's API and methods, You'll also need to change your deployment process.

-This doesn't mean django-channels is bad.
-It's actually the future for building realtime systems with django and it's backed by the django software foundation itself.
-Infact, if you're starting a new django application from scratch and you know you're going to need realtime behaviour i'll advice you to take a look at it.

 To scale to horizontally to multiple machines you'll still need to make use of a what `django-channels` call Channel layers.
 The recommended layer is the `Redis` layer.
-There's also a `RabbitMQ` channel layer and an IPC (Inter process Communication) Layer.
-These Channel layers are the glue between django and the `daphne` server.
+There's also a `RabbitMQ` channel layer and an IPC (Inter pocess Communication) Layer.
+These Channel layers are the glue between django and the `Daphne` server.
 The `Redis` and `RabbitMQ` in particular are used to scale channels horizontally.
-The IPC channel layer quicker but it's only suitable for a single server because all the processes use a shared memory for communication.
+The IPC channel layer is quicker but it's only suitable for a single server because all the processes use a shared memory for communication.

+There's also some downsides to using the Redis channel.
+Redis doesn't have TLS Support [natively](https://redis.io/topics/encryption) and it's support for Persistent queues isn't that great compared to RabbitMQ.

+Also, Due to the ASGI Specification, `django-channels` emulates `Pub/Sub` (It doesn't actually use the Pub/Sub capabilities of Redis or RabbitMQ) which isn't great if you need to listen directly on a channel.

-What we're going to build is very similar to the approach `django-channels` took but on a lower level.
-We're going to read from `RabbitMQ` directly. `django-channels` abstracts this into `Groups`. `uWSGI` would take a similar role as the `daphne` server.
+At the end of the day, we're going to build a similar system to `django-channels`.
+More like a "poor man's" `django-channels` but on a lower level.
+We're going to read from `RabbitMQ` queues directly. (`django-channels` abstracts this into `Groups`). `uWSGI` would take a similar role as the `Daphne` server.

+The Difference is our approach doesn't limit us to a single WebSocket server like `django-channels`.
+You can easily replace `uWSGI` with another WebSocket server with minimal work.

+*There are ongoing plans for django-channels to support other "Interface" aside Daphne.*

 ### uWSGI WebSockets

 unbit (The developers of uWSGI) took a different approach, they decided to integrate WebSockets into the uWSGI Core itslf. uWSGI is a very performant WSGI Web server for python.
-It's Arguably the most popular python WSGI Server it also supports several programming languages like `Perl`, `Ruby` even `Go`.
+It's Arguably the most popular python WSGI Server.
+It also supports several programming languages like `Perl`, `Ruby` even `Go`.

 If you currently use `uWSGI` in your stack and you need WebSockets, you don't need to change anything.
 Even if you use a different `WSGI` Server like `gunicorn` you just need to `pip install uwsgi` it's that simple.